kubewarden/docs/docs/operator-manual/verification-config.md

 ## Example

-Here you can see an example of a Verification config for verification of signatures done with the Sigstore workflow:
+Here you can see an example of a configuration for verifying signatures done with the Sigstore workflow:

 ```yaml